Groups & Special Interests

-Your very first visit will be in The Hague, at the Mauritshuis Museum and the Bredius Museum.
-Three days will be dedicated to exploring Amsterdam, with visits to the Amsterdam Museum, the Rembrandt House, the Maritime Museum as well as the Rijksmuseum, the Van Gogh Museum, the Hermitage Museum and the Frans Hals Museum.
-You will also have time to enjoy a tour of the canals and have dinner at the “Five Flies” restaurant.
+You will start at the city of The Hague, with a visit the Mauritshuis Museum and the Bredius Museum.
+Afterwards you will be exploring Amsterdam, with the possibility to visit all or some of the following museums: Amsterdam Museum, Rembrandt House, Maritime Museum, Rijksmuseum, Van Gogh Museum, Hermitage Museum, Frans Hals Museum, etc… As well you will have time to enjoy a tour through the canals.
 On the last day you will visit the national Park Hoge Veluwe, the Kröller-Müller Museum and “Het Loo” Royal Palace.

 Bruges, Zeeland, Rotterdam and Gouda

-The next day you will meet your guide and travel to Zeeland.
-This province of the Netherlands has a great history with water.
-You will learn all about te 1953 disaster and why dykes and locks were built during a visit to the Delta Expo.
+The next day you will travel to Zeeland, which has a great history with water.
+You will learn all about the 1953 disaster and why dykes and locks were built during a visit to the Delta Expo.
 Afterwards you will visit an Oyster farm and learn everything about growing oyster and have a small tasting of their product.

 The departure point of the trip will be at the Margritte Museum in Brussels followed by a visit to the farm of the Hulpe Castle, the St Bavon Cathedral and the Maison Alijn in Ghent.
 In Bruges you will make stops at the Saint Sang Basilica and the Groeninge Museum.
 In Antwerp you will stop at the Notre Dame Cathedral and the famous Rubens House.